 Absences - The lead teacher must be notified in advance of any potential for missing any exam.
-Written verification for an excused absence is required.
+Written verification (e.g., a doctor's excuse dated the day of the missed exam) for an excused absence is required.

 Approved make-up exams will be given within seven days of the exam date unless other arrangements are made with lead teacher.
 Format for makeup exams may differ from regularly scheduled exam.
 (This may be short answer, case study, discussion, alternative question format, online, etc.).